 At the same time, we also offered non-credit courses.
 These courses range from elementary Chinese to advanced Chinese.
 We have also offered culture courses and have developed plans to offer courses that target the business community.

-Non-Credit Chinese Courses Confucius Institute at GSU (2013 Fall Semester)
+Non-Credit Chinese Courses Confucius Institute at GSU (2014 Spring Semester)

 - Registration Information